 (Wheelchair) Players using wheelchairs may allow the ball to bounce twice before returning the ball.
-The second bounce can be anywhere on the playing surface.
+The second bounce can be anywhere on the playing surface, which includes the area surrounding the court.

 SECTION 2 - COURT AND EQUIPMENT

 2.A.
 Court Specifications.
 The dimensions and measurements for the standard pickleball court are: